henriwoodcock/blog-post-codes/autoencoders-in-fastai/readme.md

 This notebooks shows how to quickly setup and train an autoencoder on the [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 This dataset contains 60000 32 by 32 images which are assigned to 10 classes.
 In my example I use a subset of this dataset.

+## Notebook
+The notebook is available [here](autoencoders-in-fastai.ipynb) and can be downloaded directly from github.

 ## Results
 This results of this autoencoder can be seen below